Let Us Open Up Our Hearts

 Saint Katharine Drexel

 Katharine Drexel was born in Philadelphia, Pennsylvania, on November 26, 1858.
 During a trip to Europe in 1887, Katharine met Pope Leo XIII and asked him if he knew of a religious order that could work in the institutions she funded.
 The Pope recommended she establish her own missionary group.
 Together with some Sisters of Mercy, Katharine founded the Blessed Sacrament for Indians and Colored People.
-They opened and funded schools on reservations and in the southwestern United State and New Orleans.
+They opened and funded schools on reservations and in the southwestern United States and New Orleans.
 Katharine Drexel was canonized by Pope John Paul II in 2000.

 The Drexel House motto is “Let us open wide our hearts,” a quote from Saint Katharine Drexel which is represented by the symbol of the heart – specifically the Sacred Heart to also represent our school’s patroness, St. Rose Philippine Duchesne.